unbit/uwsgi-docs/FreeBSDJails.rst

 Reloading (or binary patching) is a bit annoying to manage as uWSGI need to re-exec itself, so you need a copy of the binary, plugins and the config file in your jail (unless you can sacrifice graceful reload and simply delegate the Emperor to respawn the instance)

+Another approach is (like with devfs) mounting the directory with the uwsgi binary (and the eventual plugins) in the jail itself and instruct uWSGI to use this new path with --binary-path